Vegan cornbread muffins are a hearty side perfect for pairing with chili, soup, or stew. These vegan corn muffins are addictive!

 - 1 cup white wheat flour

-- In a large bowl, mix the melted margarine, sugar, aquafaba, and vegan milk, until the sugar dissolves.
+- In a large bowl, mix the melted vegan butter, sugar, and aquafaba until the sugar dissolves.

-- Add the flour, cornmeal, baking powder, salt, and baking soda and mix again, until well combined.
+- Add the vegan milk, flour, cornmeal, baking powder, salt, and baking soda and mix again until well combined.

 - Fold in the onion and corn kernels.